(Modern Survival.org) – In a survival situation, peanuts can provide which of the following?

-(Modern Survival.org) – When stockpiling food for a survival situation, it’s essential to choose foods that are easy to store with long shelf lives.
-It’s equally important to select foods that will provide the nutrients needed to maintain the body.
-While beans and rice are popular staples in prepper pantries, there are other foods that arguably have a place on the shelves.
+When stockpiling food for a survival situation, choosing foods that are easy to store with long shelf lives is essential.
+Selecting foods that provide the nutrients needed to maintain the body is equally important.
+While beans and rice are popular staples in prepper pantries, other foods arguably have a place on the shelves.
 One such food is the peanut.

-Obviously, if someone in the household has a peanut allergy, then these should be avoided.
+These should be avoided if someone in the household has a peanut allergy.
 If no one in the home or survival group is allergic to peanuts, then they are a great addition to any stockpile.
 Here’s why.

 Easy to Store